tuffnatty/xsd_to_django_model/README.md

 Options:
     -h --help              Show this screen.
     -m <models_filename>   Output models filename [default: models.py].
-    -f <fields_filename>   Output fields filename to build custom Django field classes.
+    -f <fields_filename>   Output fields filename to generate custom fields.
     -j <mapping_filename>  Output JSON mapping filename [default: mapping.json].
     <xsd_filename>         Input XSD schema filename.
-    <xsd_type>             XSD type (or, if starting with `/`, the name of the toplevel element of the type) for which a Django model should be generated.
+    <xsd_type>             XSD type (or an XPath query for XSD type) for which a Django model should be generated.

 If you have xsd_to_django_model_settings.py in your PYTHONPATH or in the current directory, it will be imported.
 ```